amterp/rad/docs/thinking/rest_args.md

 Option 2:

-Skip unknown args/flags, use recognized flags, put the unrecognized into an array.
+Skip unknown args/flags, use recognized flags, put the unrecognized ones into an array.

 ```
 name = Alice